-In the event of bullying, the principles of Restorative Practice are applied to restore, heal and build a stronger, positive social climate.
+In the event of bullying, the principles of our Ready to Learn practices are applied to restore, heal and build a stronger, positive social climate.

 Cyber safety is essential to the well-being of the students as they engage with technologies in their daily learning.
 To ensure their safety, lessons on cyber safety are accessed through Australian Communications and Media Authority (ACMA), E Safety Commissioner or local law enforcement authorities.
-Student well-being surveys, class conferences and counselling sessions support access to and maintenance of a positive, on-line experience for our students.